ThePrez/ServiceCommander-IBMi/README.md

         restart: restart the service
         check: check status of the service
         info: print configuration info about the service
-        jobinfo: print which jobs the service is running in
+        jobinfo: print basic performance info about the service
         perfinfo: print basic performance info about the service
         loginfo: get log file info for the service (best guess only)
         list: print service short name and friendly name

     Valid formats of the <service(s)> specifier include:
         - the short name of a configured service
         - A special value of "all" to represent all configured services (same as "group:all")